 There are many different types of contact lenses now available on the market, each with different qualities.
 By talking with your optician about your lifestyle, whether you work long hours, spend a long time looking at screens, have an astigmatism or suffer from dry eyes, they’ll be able to determine the best lenses for you.

-Save money on sunglasses
+Save on sunglasses

 Fewer visual distractions

-If you have a high prescription, the lenses on your glasses might be very thick.
-Not only can this be heavy, but it can also cause distortions in your peripheral vision, which can cause dizziness if, for example you walk down some stairs.
-Visit your optician and ask to trial some lenses, to see if they work better for you.
+If you have a high prescription, then it’s likely the lenses in your glasses are very thick.
+Not only can this be heavy, but it can also cause distortions in your peripheral vision, which can cause dizziness.
+Sure, there’s options to have the lens thickness reduced, but this can be very expensive.
+Visit your optician and ask to trial some lenses.
+They might work better for you.

 Contact lenses allow you to participate in your favourite sport, unrestricted by frames.
 Glasses might fall off or not lie flat on your nose while you’re running, jumping, or kicking – which can be distracting.
 If you participate in contact sport, like rugby, then your glasses are at risk of getting broken.
 Contacts are a convenient way of continuing to improve your performance without the worry of damaging your glasses and not being able to see if they get broke.
 Nobody wants to be like Velma on the pitch - jinkies!

 Have we convinced you?